pavel242242/osiris/examples/get-started/README.md

 The pipeline will:
 - Read sales and product data from CSV files
-- Clean data (remove missing values)
+- Clean data (remove records with missing product_id)
 - Join datasets on product_id
 - Calculate revenue (quantity × price)
 - Aggregate by category and region